Policy and Procedure Name:

 c.
 The Waiver

-the self-insuring employer and injured worker with a copy sent to all parties.
+signed by the self-insuring employer and IW with a copy sent to all parties.